DataDog/documentation/content/en/agent/kubernetes/control_plane.md

 ### API Server

-The API Server integration is auto-configured and will be auto-discovered by the Datadog Agent.
+The API Server integration is automatically configured.
+The Datadog Agent discovers it automatically.

 ### ETCD